ShakibCodes/Multiplication-Table-Generator/README.md

 ```

 ## Error Handling
-- If non-integer values are entered, the program will display:
+- If a non-integer value is entered, the program will display:
   ```sh
   Please enter a valid integer.
   ```